Top Tips for Choosing a High Quality Omega-3 Oil | Natural Factors USA Skip to content

 • Omega-3 with Vitamin D3: 1500 mg EPA, 750 mg DHA, 1000 IU D3

-The oils are delicious and have no fishy taste or odor.
-Blended with natural, non-GMO flavors and monk fruit as a near-zero calorie sweetener, SeaRich Omega-3 tastes great taken directly from the spoon or added to smoothies.
-The lemon meringue, grapefruit punch, and coconut-lime flavors make the oil appealing and easy for the whole family to take.
+The oils are available in natural citrus and/or coconut flavors and have no fishy taste or odor.
+Blended with natural, non-GMO flavors and monk fruit as a near-zero calorie sweetener, SeaRich Omega-3 can be taken directly from the spoon or added to smoothies.
+The lemon meringue, grapefruit punch, and coconut-lime flavors provide options for the whole family.

 Just like choosing fresh fish to eat, there are many different omega-3 fish oils on the market – with varying levels of quality.
-Choose the best quality omega-3 formula by looking for one with high bioavailability, purity, sustainability, and potency.
-Because omega-3s play such an important role in your health, make sure to supplement with the best quality fish oil that nature has to offer.
+Choose the best quality omega-3 formula by looking for one with effective absorption, purity, sustainability, and potency.
+Because omega-3s play such an important role in your health, make sure to supplement it with a high-quality fish oil.

 ABOUT THE AUTHOR